samsiljee/MS_sonification/NEB_competition_description.md

 ### Please provide a high-level sentence description of your project.
 (200 characters)

 ### Please upload an image that represents your project.
 The image does not have to be a photo, it can be a stock image or vector art that relates to your project.
 Square dimensions and a minimum resolution of 72dpi are preferred but not required.
-pdf,jpg,jpeg

 ### Please provide a more detailed overview of your project.
 (900 characters)